johnghaly/udacity-ds-nano-jg/index.md

 <img src="images/feature_importance.png" alt="feature importance" class="inline"/>
 the number of reviews per month + host response rate seems to contribute heavily to the unit price.
 It is likely that more popular and expensive unit get more reivews per month.
 The higher the demand the higher the price (potentially).
 So the old rule of supply and demand still apply in Boston.

 # Take the data for a spin
 This analysis just scratched the surface on what insight is possible to extract from the AirBNB data.
 We just looked at one city (Boston) other cities are freely available on Kaggle.
-Maybe it your turn to go check the data for yourself and explore it further standalone or combined with other cities data
+Maybe it your turn to go check the data for yourself and explore it further standalone or combined with other cities data.
+My noebook is available here: https://github.com/johnghaly/udacity-ds-nano-jg/blob/main/airbnb_boston.ipynb with the details steps of the analsyis.
+Feel free to check it out as a good starting point.